 To help guide you, take your plumb bob and pencil, then draw a plumb line along the centre of your wall.
 You could also use a spirit level if that’s your tool of choice.

 Pro Tip: You can make a DIY plumb-bob.
 All you need is a string and a weight of some sort.
 Simply tie the string to the weight and let it hang!

 - Mix the wallpaper paste according to the instructions on the packet and let this stand while you prepare the wallpaper.

-- Measure the height of the wall, roll out the wallpaper on your paste table to the same length, then add an extra 10cm and cut neatly across.
-The extra 10cm will provide a slight overhang at the top and bottom of the wall that will be trimmed later.
+- Measure the height of the wall, roll out the wallpaper on your paste table to the same length, then add an extra 10cm and cut it neatly across.
+The extra 10cm will provide a slight overhang at the top and bottom of the wall that you can trim later.

 - With the wallpaper facing pattern down on the pasting table, spread the paste over the back of the wallpaper.
-Start from the middle and work towards the edges, making sure you cover it all.
-This article from Mr Perswall will help you work out how much paste to use.
+Start from the middle and work towards the edges, ensuring you cover it all.
+This article from Mr Perswall will help determine how much paste to use.
 Pro Tip: Weigh the wallpaper down at the ends if it is trying to roll back up.
-Once it’s wet with paste this should stop happening.
+Once it’s wet with paste, this should stop happening.

 - Let the wallpaper soak for the recommended time.